lennonokun/hustle/README.md

 * record cache stats
 * standardize types for stuff like NLETS and wlen
 * make heuristics work for any word bank
+* maybe wbank csvs should re list answers for guess bank?
 * check if solve strings are impossible? (allow impossible with --dirty)
 * better upper bounds finding
 * caching